Instagram has upped its game in a big way over these past few years.

 Even though we still don’t know all of the details about these pages, what is clear is Instagram is investing in new features to help Local Businesses draw in new customers via the platform.

-If you need help deciding which platform is best for your business, give us a shout!
+If you need help deciding which platform is best for your business or want a more done-for-you approach, you can learn more about our Social Media Management for Small Business.

 If you’re ready to really utilize Instagram for your Local Business, then read on!